 dinner attracts 130+ teenagers and is known to be the largest youth minyan event in the country.
-Other regular events include Winter Learning Oneq every two weeks and Adath Learning Afternoons and youth seuda shlishit in the summer months.
+Other regular events include Winter Learning Oneg every two weeks and Adath Learning Afternoons and youth seuda shlishit in the summer months.
 There is also a hugely popular Tikkun Leil on Shavuot, attracting 100+ youth to learn throughout the baalei night, Purim and Chanukah events and for the first time in February 2019, the youth held a residential Shabbaton.

-With the growth in membership and, in particular, the growth kehilla needing seats on Yamim Noraim, a parallel minyan in the BSPS hall those on days was established.
+With the growth in membership and, in particular, the growth kehilla needing seats on Yamim Noraim, a parallel minyan in the BSPS hall those days established.
 There was space for parents to sit together with their children, and they were encouraged to do so in this In addition, the minyan. hashkamah Yamim Noraim minyan could now comfortably be accommodated in the Hall.
 Jacqueline Donoff In 2014 Alfred Birnbaum announced that he was making Aliyah to Israel and could no longer be baal tefillah for Yamim Noraim in the main shul.
-At Rabbi Lieberman's suggestion, Rabbi Yoel Orgel was invited to take over this role.
+At Rabbi Lieberman's suggestion, Rabbi Yoel Orgel was invited to take over this including the annual 'street kiddush', encouraging members living in the same streets know each get to other better, and together with Rabbi Lieberman hosted evening events in their home for people who shared the same professions.